 Microwave

-I want to make a Microwave that HEATINGs up food or stays off, if the inputs are
+I want to make a Microwave that heats up food, if the inputs are

 • is the door open?